lilburger/EE629/README.md

 When searching for information on how to get NBA players 'shooting information, I found an article about how to get NBA players' shooting hot spots.
 But when I followed the method in the article to get the relevant data, I found that the NBA official website had turned off the relevant functions, so I couldn't get the relevan3t data.The link of the article is http://www.gregreda.com/2015/02/15/web-scraping-finding-the-api/.

-3.Raspberry Pi temperature detection alarm
+3. Raspberry Pi temperature detection alarm

 Description：
 My thought is to build a Raspberry Pi mailbox environment, and then read the CPU temperature through python, if it is higher than the specified temperature, send an email to the mobile phone mailbox to prompt.